The PoliteMail for Outlook Platform Runs on the Microsoft Standards Technology Stack

 Expert Guidance and Professional Services:

-Our experienced technicians and systems engineers will assist remotely with systems design, installation, configuration, mail-flow and other system configurations to run our software inside your firewalls.
-Your IT team remains responsible for systems management and operations.
+Our experienced technicians and systems engineers will assist you remotely with cloud architecture, image deployment, security configuration and mail-flow integration.
+Your IT team remains responsible for systems security, monitoring, maintenance, management and operations.
+Optionally with restricted access configuration we can provide maintenance and support services.

 Built on Microsoft Standards.
 PoliteMail is a .Net application running on IIS.